Game Mechanics Reference

 Represents Force of Personality, Persuasion, and Leadership

-- Influence: Your ability to persuade others and gain support for your ideas or initiatives.
+- Influence: Persuading others and winning support for your ideas or initiatives.

 - Negotiation: Persuading others in discussions or agreements.